Differentiable Point-based Inverse Rendering: Method

 where ${\Theta}_{d}$, ${\Theta}_{s}$, and ${\Theta}_{c}$ are the MLPs for the diffuse albedo, specular basis, and regularized specular-basis coefficients, respectively.
 The outputs of the MLPs are in the following dimensions: ${\Theta}_{d}(\mathbf{x}) \in \mathbb{R}^{3\times1}$, ${\Theta}_{s}(\boldsymbol{h},\boldsymbol{n}) \in \mathbb{R}^{3\times K}$, ${\Theta}_{c}(\mathbf{x}) \in \mathbb{R}^{K\times1}$. $K$ is the number of basis BRDFs. $\boldsymbol{\omega_{i}}$ and $\boldsymbol{\omega_{o}}$ are the incident and outgoing light directions. $\mathbf{h}$ is the half-way vector: $\boldsymbol{h}=({\boldsymbol{\omega_{i}}+\boldsymbol{\omega_{o}}})/{\left\|\boldsymbol{\omega_{i}}+\boldsymbol{\omega_{o}}\right\|}$.

-Unlike previous inverse rendering methods utilizing basis BRDFs~\cite{shadow,practical,psnerf}, we found that enforcing a positive constraint in the \emph{specular basis coefficients} and optimizing under an $\boldsymbol{l_{1}}$-norm with a lower bound of $\epsilon$ significantly enhances the accuracy of reflectance estimation.
-Figure~\ref{fig:basis} shows the learned BRDFs consisting of per-point diffuse albedo and regularized specular basis BRDFs.
+Unlike previous inverse rendering methods utilizing basis BRDFs~\cite{shadow,practical,psnerf}, we found that enforcing a positive constraint in the \emph{specular basis coefficients} and optimizing under an $\boldsymbol{l_{1}}$-norm with a lower bound of $\epsilon$ significantly enhances the accuracy of reflectance estimation. {We set $\epsilon=1$ for highly glossy objects, $\epsilon=0.5$ otherwise.} Figure~\ref{fig:basis} shows the learned BRDFs consisting of per-point diffuse albedo and regularized specular basis BRDFs.